Planning on visiting Southerness?

 The museum was well laid out with an audio guide available at reception.

-There was also plenty of of interactivity throughout the museum (although some of the exhibits were removed due to Covid restrictions).
+There was also plenty of interactivity throughout the museum (although some of the exhibits were removed due to Covid restrictions).

 The museum told not just the story of the factory but also of the women who travelled from all over the UK to work at the factory.
 It also told the story of the largest train crash in Scottish history and the first nuclear reactor in Scotland as well.